max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 global.instSound(audioAsset [Asset.AudioTrackAsset], volume (optional) [Number], fadeInTime (optional) [Number], fadeOutTime (optional) [Number], offset (optional) [Number], mixToSnap (optional) [bool]) : AudioComponent
 	Plays a sound on a new (temporary) sound component, which allows multiple plays simultaneously without the audio clipping when it restarts.
 	This function returns the AudioComponent!
 But be careful, the instance of this component will be removed when done playing

+-

+global.instSoundPooled(listOfAssets [List of Asset.AudioTrackAsset], poolSize [Number], waitTime [Number] ) : Object
+	Create a pool of audio components, one component for each given asset, times the size of the pool (so the total size is listOfAssets.length * poolSize).
+	The 'waitTime', if given, makes sure the next sound instance can only be played after this many seconds, to prevent too many overlaps.
+Useful, for example, to make a bouncing sound for physics objects.
+	This function does essentially same as 'instSound', except in a much more performant when playing lots of sounds (poolSize determines the amount of overlap allowed before looping back to the start of the pool).

+		Example, if you want to randomly pick laser sounds coming from a gun.
+Note how it has a maximum of 10 plays with 0.2 seconds inbetween, before looping back to the first sound component: var soundPool = new global.instSoundPooled( [script.laserSound1, script.laserSound2, script.laserSound3], 10, 0.2 );
+			function onLaserShoot(){
+				var laserIndex = Math.floor( Math.random() * 3 );
+				soundPool.instance(laserIndex);
+			}